So you dream of being a doctor but your classes aren’t going as well as you hoped. Don’t worry. Plenty of others share that experience.

 This is true of almost every country.
 Scoring as high as possible opens up more options.
 Possibly even the chance of scholarships and obtaining free-rides to med school too.

-Where having straight A’s helps is when you’re coming fresh out of high-school or college the first time around.
+Where having straight A’s helps is when you’re coming fresh out of high-school or college.
 At this point you have little life experience to help put together an outstanding application.
 Or much in career experience.

 To compete at this level, and to separate yourself from the thousands of other applicants, scoring straight A’s is one way of doing that.
 It’s a differentiator.